 Is Tom Buchanan the villain of The Great Gatsby?

 While the term "villain" can be subjective, Tom Buchanan certainly embodies many villainous qualities.
-He is arrogant, unfaithful, aggressive, and prejudiced.
-His actions directly contribute to the tragic events of the novel, including Gatsby's death.
-However, some might argue that he is more of an antagonist, representing the obstacles that Gatsby must overcome in his pursuit of the American Dream.
+That said, he is arrogant, unfaithful, aggressive, and prejudiced.
+Consider this: his actions directly contribute to the tragic events of the novel, including Gatsby's death.
+Still, some might argue that he is more of an antagonist, representing the obstacles that Gatsby must overcome in his pursuit of the American Dream.

 -